Interim Austin Police Chief Brian Manley called the Austin serial bomber a "domestic terrorist" at a panel hosted by KUT this morning.

 Manley said it’s important for citizens and police to recognize that past, adding that the police department was spurred by Moore and the Austin Justice Coalition to implement measures like training to emphasize de-escalation and recognize officers’ implicit biases.

 Moore said the problem is more systemic than police training and mindfulness.
-While Austin may view itself as a progressive bulwark, it’s the only major city with a shrinking black population and longtime residents of the East Side have been priced out of their homes as moneyed developers move in.
+While Austin may view itself as a progressive bulwark, it’s the only major city with a shrinking black population.
+Longtime residents of the East Side have been priced out of their homes as moneyed developers move in.

 That fact often makes white Austinites uncomfortable, Moore said, but uncomfortable conversations about privilege and bias in Austin are integral to addressing inequity.